enchf/toolcase/README.md

 class Factory
   extend Toolcase::Registry

-  register Linux, tag: :OS   # Registries can be classified, with the registry option.
-                             # If no registry is specified, it will be added to the default one.

-  register OtherStuff, id: :otherstuff    # An item can have an identifier,
+  register Linux, tag: :OS                # Registries can be classified with a tag. register OtherStuff, id: :otherstuff    # An item can have an identifier. end
-                                          # this is useful to search or replace the item.
-end
 ```